-Remember the advanced technology that one person wears eyeglasses that enables him to identify everyone he sees through it?
+Remember the advanced facial recognition technology that one person wears eyeglasses that enables him to identify everyone he sees through it?
 Well, that tech is real now.
 Though it’s subjected to breach of privacy, hundreds of law enforcement agencies are using such tech in the US to solve cases.
-This creepy technology was previously banned by authorities, yet, there’s a company doing this with a massive database of pictures helping cops to identify a person almost instantly.
+This creepy technology was previously banned by authorities, yet, there’s a company doing this with a massive database of pictures, helping cops to identify a person almost instantly.

 Billions Of Records Collected From Millions Of Sites